UCLan Children’s Nursing graduate, Tanya Marlow, has achieved her lifelong dream of becoming a Clinical Educator, after a rewarding career in nursing.

 For many years, Tanya worked as a Healthcare Assistant at Royal Preston Hospital based on an adult ward.
 In 2013, she moved to the children’s ward where she fell in love with the idea of being a children’s nurse.
-Tanya gained some experience in this specialist area and applied to UCLan to study BSc (Hons) Nursing (Children).
+Tanya gained some experience in this specialist area and applied to UCLan to study BSc (Hons) Nursing with Registered Nurse (Children and Young People).

 Looking back on her time at UCLan, Tanya’s favourite memory was being given the opportunity to complete her elective placement abroad in Sri Lanka.
 She recalled: “It was a truly life-changing and eye-opening trip and I will cherish the memories for the rest of my life.”

-Speaking fondly of her UCLan experience and its impact on her life, Tanya added: “I had some excellent and inspirational tutors at UCLan and would love to one day work in nursing education.
-I have been working towards this career goal by helping to facilitate simulation sessions for student nurses and mentoring on the ward.”
+Speaking fondly of her UCLan experience and its impact on her life, Tanya added: “I had some excellent and inspirational tutors at UCLan and I've now achieved my dream of working in nursing education."

 Tanya is particularly humbled and proud of winning Student of the Year in the graduate category at the 2018 British Education Awards, after being nominated by her lecturers.